The Tulsa Health Department continues to vaccinate anyone ages 12 and up with COVID-19 vaccine clinic locations across

 Currently, there are three different COVID-19 vaccines.
-FDA has granted full approval for Pfizer-BioNTech and given Emergency Use Authorization (EUA) by the FDA in the United States.
-All currently authorized and recommended COVID-19 vaccines are safe, effective and reduce your risk of severe illness.
+FDA has granted full approval for Pfizer-BioNTech and given Emergency Use Authorization (EUA) in the United States to Moderna and Janssen.
+All currently approved and authorized COVID-19 vaccines are safe, effective and reduce your risk of severe illness.

 |Vaccine Brand Name||Who Can Get this Vaccine||How Many Shots You Will Need||When Are You Fully Vaccinated?|